dandouglas/danieldouglas.co.uk/blog/unit-testing-capacitor-plugins.md

 If you are building your Ionic applications with the Angular framework, you may hit difficulties unit testing components that interact with one of these plugins.
 This is because a plugin is really just a global object and global objects are hard to mock.

-<p class="tldr">TLDR: Create a DI token that uses a factory method which returns the global `FirebaseAnalytics` object.</p>

 Let's say you have a service responsible for tracking analytics via the community Firebase Analytics plugin.

 ```